dragonflydb/documentation/docs/getting-started/benchmark.md

 ```

 In this test, we reached almost 4.2M queries per second (QPS) with the average latency of
-392us between the `memtier_benchmark` and Dragonfly.
-Consequently, the P50 latency was 375us, P99 - 687us
+0.4ms between the `memtier_benchmark` and Dragonfly.
+Consequently, the P50 latency was 0.4ms, P99 - 0.7ms
-and P99.9 was 2543us.
+and P99.9 was 2.54ms.
 It is a very short and simple test, but it still gives some perspective
 about the performance of Dragonfly.

 ### Reads-only test
-Without flushing the database, we run the following command:
+Without flushing the database:
 `memtier_benchmark -s $SERVER_PRIVATE_IP --distinct-client-seed --hide-histogram --ratio 0:1 -t 60 -c 20 -n 200000`

-Note that the ratio changed to "1:0.
+Note that the ratio changed to "0:1", meaning only `GET` commands and *no* `SET` commands.

 ```
 ============================================================================================================================